Adrita-Dey/School-Python-Programmes/README.md

 # School-Python-Programmes
-School level Python &amp; Other pogrammes are in this repository.
+School level Python and Other pogrammes are in this repository.
+Author - Adrita Dey.